chiyuki0325/kde-dark-mode/README.md

 This script is a possible dark mode solution for KDE Plasma, working as an alternative to KDE Plasma's built-in 'activities' if you want to keep the windows when switch between dark and light modes.

-This script contains the following changes to toggle between dark and light modes in KDE Plasma:
+This script contains the following changes switched between dark and light modes:

 - GTK 2 / 3 theme
 - GTK 4 (libadwaita) theme